13 Power Moves Examples to Dominate Anyone

 Faced with a judge-role shame attack, she refused to backtrack and owned the accusation with pride.

-Valentino Rossi, a formerly dominant racer, called the new young guys “pussies” for being afraid of tough racing.
+Valentino Rossi, a formerly dominant racer, called the new young guys “pussies” for preferring ‘clean’ racing.

-Unluckily for Rossi, the “pussies” were finishing ahead of him, so the power move came natural:
+Unluckily for Rossi, the “pussies” were finishing ahead of him, and Lorenzo pulled the power move:

 Rossi: Young riders are p*ssies